Critical Anatomy-Preserving & Terrain-Augmenting Navigation (CAPTAiN): Application to Laminectomy Surgical Education: Results

 In all groups stratified on self-reported drilling frequency in medical practice, the CAPTAiN method consistently outperformed the non-navigated method.
-Among participants reporting ``Lack of Drilling'', CAPTAiN achieved significantly higher average completion rates for both green voxels (98.58\% vs. 92.51\%, $p=0.0011$) and yellow voxels (68.50\% vs. 52.95\%, $p=0.0032$).
-Similarly, in those reporting ``Regular Drilling'', CAPTAiN maintained an increase, with average completion rates for green voxels (98.73\% vs. 89.31\%, $p=0.00083$) and yellow voxels (84.96\% vs. 63.07\%, $p=5.96\times10^{-6}$) markedly increased.
+Among participants reporting ``Lack of Drilling'', CAPTAiN achieved significantly higher average completion rates for both primary (green) voxels (98.58\% vs. 92.51\%, $p=0.0011$) and secondary (yellow) voxels (68.50\% vs. 52.95\%, $p=0.0032$).
+Similarly, in those reporting ``Regular Drilling'', CAPTAiN maintained an increase, with average completion rates for primary voxels (98.73\% vs. 89.31\%, $p=0.00083$) and secondary voxels (84.96\% vs. 63.07\%, $p=5.96\times10^{-6}$) markedly increased.
 As observed in the stratification by years of prior experience, the difference in completion rates between CAPTAiN and non-navigated was more pronounced for participants with less frequent drilling.
-For participants reporting ``Regular Drilling'', the performance gap in completion rates for green and yellow voxels decreased, indicating that CAPTAiN's impact is more pronounced in those with less frequent drilling experience.
+For participants reporting ``Regular Drilling'', the performance gap in completion rates for primary and secondary voxels decreased, indicating that CAPTAiN's impact is more pronounced in those with less frequent drilling experience.